-AG60 Preparing for 21st Century Workforce in Agriculture 3.0 units
+AG60 Preparing for 21st Century Workforce in Agriculture 3 units Letter Grade Only - 54 lecture hours Not Transferable

 Learning to critically evaluate and assess the job market and jobs in the future as it relates to agriculture related careers.
 Students will learn how to identify opportunities and evaluate skills, interests, and identify training and/or education pathways through career explorations.